gilbertchu/discord-db/README.md

 # Discord DB

-Use a dm between a bot and a user as a database store.
+Use an encrypted dm between a bot and a user as a database store.

 ## Up and running